adriancampos/CECS378-Lab/README.md

 ### Try it out
 Grab the executables from the [releases](https://github.com/adriancampos/CECS378-Lab/releases/latest) page.

+Create a folder called dangerzone.
+Place some files in there.
+Please don't place anything important inside; it might not make it out.

 encrypt.exe generates a public/private keypair, encrypts files (recursively) within ./dangerzone.

 decrypt.exe reads the public/private keypair, decrypts files (recursively) within ./dangerzone.